lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Deserialization Process:

   1. Parse each constituent encoded ciphertext.
-       The length of the mlkemCT is known based on the size of the ML-KEM component ciphertext length specified by the Object ID
+     The length of the mlkemCT is known based on the size of the ML-KEM component ciphertext length specified by the Object ID.

      switch ML-KEM do
         case ML-KEM-768: